 - This tour is generally at a similar altitude to San Pedro, so it is an ideal starter tour in your acclimatisation period.

-?
-Other geology tours in Atacama
+Other geological tours in Atacama

 - Another common geo-themed tour is very different again: the hot springs of Puritama.
-So if you really insist on taking a dip in some kind of natural Atacama water body, you have a choice between Laguna Cejar or Puritama, or you can do both!
+So if you really insist on taking a dip in some kind of Atacama water body, you have a choice between Laguna Cejar or Puritama, or you can do both!

 If you’re into climbing, then go for those tours.
 If you’re into camping, there’s that too.
 Biking?
 Trekking?
 Just pick the activities that you’re already into.
-Otherwise, you can just do more of the first two categories.

 - If you want to go on a stargazing tour in Atacama, then make sure your trip timing is not on a full moon.
 The darker the moon, the better.
 Don’t be a muppet like me, and come exactly around the full moon.